tolgee/vite-plugin-i18n-tolgee/README.md

 You'll need basic ICU to get started, and this isn't covered by this guide.
 You should give the official docs from Unicode a look [here](https://unicode-org.github.io/icu/userguide/format_parse/messages/).

-> Note: below is general documentation of how to use with the vanilla runtime.
-While provided (and custom) runtimes try
-> to be transparent and function the same, it's recommended to check [RUNTIME.md](RUNTIME.md) for all the details and
-> quirks of other runtimes.

 The default export of `virtual:i18n` is all you'll need.
 We'll name it `t` here.
 It's a function that takes 3 arguments: the string key, the source string, and eventual arguments in form of an object.